 Here is an example:

-- It is always a good practice to use the TRIM function to remove the trailing blanks while performing comparisons.
+- Using the TRIM function to remove the trailing blanks while comparing is always a good practice.

-- The value of Compare2, SAS trims String2 to a length of 3 (the length of String1 after you strip off the trailing blanks) before making the comparison.
+- For the value of Compare2, SAS trims String2 to a length of 3 (the length of String1 after you strip off the trailing blanks) before making the comparison.